kazu2012/ducban.github.io/_posts/2016-02-22-is-missing-the-air.md

 ![She](/public/uploads/images/2016-02-22-is-missing-the-air-02.jpg "She")

 Yeah 2015 was a weird year.
 She went to the US __twice__ for business.
-I learned to cook and I did it good.
+Meanwhile I learned to cook.
 Poc loved my food and I was so proud.
 I quit my job at VNG and started a new chapter of my career as a digital producer at an agency.
 We moved from District 7 to Thao Dien.
 Yoda went to another dimension for a while before got his awesome asses back to our universe.
 We sold our house to clear our debts.
 We are now being the slaves of __three cats__ while acting like the gods of __one dog__.
 And [I started drawing](http://ducban.com/facts/2016/01/20/this-is-us/).

 ![I don't dance but I love to move my happy feet on the road.](/public/uploads/images/2016-02-22-is-missing-the-air-03.jpg "I don't dance but I love to move my happy feet on the road.")